 With all of the bad publicity cholesterol gets, people are often surprised to learn that it’s actually necessary for our existence.
-Also surprising: Our body produces cholesterol, naturally.
-But cholesterol isn’t all good (or all bad); it’s a complex topic and one worth knowing more about.
+What’s also surprising is that our bodies produce cholesterol naturally.
+But cholesterol isn’t all good, nor is it all bad; it’s a complex topic and one worth knowing more about.

-Cholesterol is a substance made in the liver and it is vital to human life.
-You can also get cholesterol through foods, but because it can’t be created by plants, you can only find it in animal products, like meat and dairy.
+Cholesterol is a substance made in the liver that’s vital to human life.
+You can also get cholesterol through foods.
+Since it can’t be created by plants, you can only find it in animal products like meat and dairy.

 In our bodies, cholesterol serves three main purposes:

 - It aids in the production of sex hormones.